Maxime Hans Kuczyński

-Max "Maxime" Hans Kuczyński (2 February 1890 – 26 November 1967) was a German physician of Jewish origin.
+Max "Maxime" Hans Kuczyński (2 February 1890 – 26 November 1967) was a German physician of Polish-Jewish origin.
 He was the father of the former President of Peru, Pedro Pablo Kuczynski.

 Biography

-Maxime Kuczyński was born in Berlin, as the son of Emma (née Schlesinger) and Louis Kuczyński, both of Polish and Jewish origin.
+Maxime Kuczyński was born in Berlin, as the son of Emma (née Schlesinger) and Louis Kuczyński, both of Jewish Polish origin.
 He studied medicine and natural science at the University of Rostock.
 In 1913 he received his degree in philosophy, and in 1919 a degree in medicine.

 During World War I, he served in the German army and participated in the Balkans Campaign.
-In 1924, he received his professorship.
-After the Nazis came to power he fled to Peru.
+In 1924, he was appointed as a professor.
+After the Nazis came to power he fled to Peru and joined the Institute of Social Medicine of the National University of San Marcos.
 Between 1924 and 1926 he conducted anthropological research in Central Asia, and later, between 1938 and 1948, in the Andes, and performed and published on self-experimentation in medicine in 1937.